 1955: Norman Hardie is deputy leader of the British expedition making the first ascent of Kangchenjunga (third highest), and he reaches the summit.
-Hardie of Everest and live with Sherpa, leading to his book In highest Nepal.
+Hardie goes on to undertake photo-theodolite surveys south of Everest and live with Sherpa, leading to his book In highest Nepal.